 Paper # 2.
-For students who decide to attend a conference presentation, the paper should examine the ways in which the conference presentation has helped the student enhance her/his knowledge about sexual violence in Mexican and Mexican American cultures.
-The student is expected to use the same format she/he followed to work on Paper # 1.
-That is, as she/he works on Paper # 2, the student should: (a) summarize the core concepts, ideas and arguments she/he learned at the conference presentation; (b) offer her/his response to these concepts and ideas; and, (c) offer two reflections to illustrate the ways in which the student has expanded her/his understanding of sexual violence.
+For students who decide to attend a conference presentation, the paper should examine the ways in which the conference presentation has helped the student enhance her/his/their knowledge about sexual violence in Mexican and Mexican American cultures.
+The student is expected to use the same format she/he/they followed to work on Paper # 1.
+That is, as she/he/they works on Paper # 2, the student should: (a) summarize the core concepts, ideas and arguments she/he/they learned at the conference presentation; (b) offer her/his/their response to these concepts and ideas; and, (c) offer two reflections to illustrate the ways in which the student has expanded her/his/their understanding of sexual violence.

-When you submit Paper # 1, please bring 2 copies of the assignment (one copy for the professor and one copy for a previously assigned classmate).
+When you submit Paper # 1, you will also send it to a previously assigned classmate.
 Papers will be exchanged between students for feedback purposes.
 Then, the following week, students will offer feedback to her/his classmate (one-page report).
 Students will receive a set of guidelines and a template (rubric) to work on the report and offer constructive, respectful, and supportive feedback to her/his classmate.
-Based on the feedback received from the reports prepared by the professor and her/his classmate, each student will have the opportunity to revise Paper # 1 and Paper # 2 and resubmit a new version again.
+Based on the feedback received from the reports prepared by the professor and her/his/their classmate, each student will have the opportunity to revise Paper # 1 and Paper # 2 and resubmit a new version again.